 Denise works with public clients on a range of issues, including growth management, land use planning and permitting, environmental (NEPA/SEPA) review, feasibility and site selection, acquisition/sale/lease of real property, eminent domain, facilities planning, and development and implementation of school impact fee programs.
 Denise’s practice includes work on behalf of school districts in policy matters related to regional and local land use planning, and addressing comprehensive school mitigation in the context of large residential developments and master planned communities.
 She has drafted and negotiated a variety of complex real estate documents, interlocal agreements, and development agreements.
 In addition, she regularly counsels clients regarding the State Open Public Meetings Act and the Public Records Act, as well as general public agency compliance matters.
 Denise is an experienced advocate before state and local legislative bodies.

+Denise is the managing partner of Pacifica Law Group.
 Prior to joining Pacifica, Denise was a partner at Preston Gates & Ellis LLP and its successor firm, K&L Gates.

 - Washington State University, B.A., Sociology and Criminal Justice

 - University of Washington School of Law, J.D., Notes & Comments Executive Editor, Washington Law Review, Order of the Barristers, Moot Court Honor Board

 - Selected for inclusion in The Best Lawyers in America in Education Law 2012-2023, and as Lawyer of the Year in Education Law in Seattle, 2012, 2017, and 2022 (Copyright by Woodward/White, Inc., of Aiken, SC)

 - Selected for Washington Rising Stars, 2004-2009

 - YWCA (Seattle/King/Snohomish), Board of Directors, 2011-Present (Chair, 2022-2023)